leapdragon/GACD-Week3-Project/CodeBook.md

 3. Creating textual labels for activities represented
 4. Adding column names for the preserved data in the combined dataset
 5. Creating a secondary dataset that summarizes the data (as a mean) on a per-subject, per-activity, per-variable basis
-6. Outputting both the combined dataset and the secondary dataset in a tidy format with labels preserved and a space separator
+6. Outputting both the combined dataset and the final required dataset ("Step 5") in a tidy format with labels preserved and a space separator

 **Input/Execution Conditions**